-You have to wash all the curtains, all the clothes exposed to fleas, all the rugs and all the objects you observed fleas or tiny blood spots on them at high temperatures.
+You have to wash at high temperatures all the curtains, all the clothes exposed to fleas, all the rugs and all the objects you observed fleas or tiny blood spots.

 To ensure that the fleas will avoid your clothes, add a little vinegar inside the washing machine and make sure the detergent is strong and the washing cycle is using high temperatures.

 Besides washing, vacuum throughout the house.
 Vacuuming is the main option to get rid of fleas.
-Make sure the vacuum cleaner is used carefully to avoid fleas to escape from it.
+Make sure the vacuum cleaner is used carefully to avoid fleas escaping from it.
 After vacuuming, remove the disposable bags or burn them.

 To prevent future contact with fleas, make sure to wipe your feet carefully when entering the house, mow the grass in the garden and disinfest your pet and the areas where they sleep or where they spend more time.

-Did you get rid of fleas using this method?
+Did you manage to get rid of fleas using this method?
 Please share this info with others.
 Sharing is caring 🙂 .